Psilocybin mushrooms have been used for hundreds of years in spiritual practices by various Indigenous peoples.

 These studies have been conducted with the aim of discovering whether psilocybin aids in the treatment of these illnesses.

-So far, the studies on the effects of psilocybin and how it might help to relieve anxiety show promising results.
+So far, the studies on the effects of psilocybin mushroom use and how it might help to relieve anxiety show promising results.
 However, more wide-scale studies are still needed to legitimate and legalize the drug’s medicinal use.

 What is Anxiety?